Back to Sectors

 Company Breakdown

-JOBYcontendereVTOL certification leader (70% Stage 4 complete) with $2.6B liquidity; DISCONNECTED narrative-reality gap with $53M bridge revenue and -$929M net loss
+JOBYcontendereVTOL certification leader (70% Stage 4 complete), $2.6B liquidity.
+Budget provides de minimis defense support — defense-as-bridge narrative weakened.
+Certification timeline and commercial viability drive thesis.
+DISCONNECTED narrative-reality gap with $53M bridge revenue and -$929M net loss.

 Relative Momentum